 All in all we had a very successful trip bringing back a fabulous collection for our Grand Opening coming on the First Friday Art Walk in April.
 We also have shipments of Pacific Northwest carvings including dance masks and decorative plaques which are hand carved out of cedar with simple tools and then painted to bring out the designs.
 Many of these carvings represent the totems of their Clans, Eagle, Bear, Whale, Wolf etc. We also have a custom made hand carved inlaid panel and boxes by renowned carver James Michel.
 We look forward to seeing the incised silver earrings, pendants and bracelets we have coming from Tlinget and Haida artists as well.

-Also arriving daily are weavings from the Zapotecs in Mexico, fanciful animalistas coming from the State of Guerrero and distintive pottery from the Mata Ortiz which is a small village in the state of Chihuahua, Mexico, less than 100 miles from the US-Mexico border.
+Also arriving daily are weavings from the Zapotecs in Mexico, fanciful animalistas coming from the State of Oaxaca and distinctive pottery from the Mata Ortiz which is a small village in the State of Chihuahua, Mexico, less than 100 miles from the US-Mexico border.
 The community is one of the designated localidades in the municipio libre of Casas Grandes, one of several such pueblos in a wide, fertile valley long inhabited by indigenous people.
 Mata Ortiz is located at the base of a mountain known as El Indio and on the west bank of the Rio Palanganas, a tributary of the Rio Casas Grandes.
 The ancient ruins of Casas Grandes are located nearby.

 We invite you to come by and join us for our grand opening so you can get to connect the art with some of the faces of the artists working hard to maintain their tradional ways of life in an ever changing world.